Michigan Insulation Code: New Home Insulation Requirements

 Understanding Michigan Insulation Code

-The main thing you should understand is why something needs to be done to meet code, so you should always question the requirements.
+The main thing you should understand is why something needs to be done to meet code, so you should always question the new home insulation requirements.

 You want to ensure you have a builder that can explain all of your options, as well as prescriptive code and performance.

-It’s also important that you read up on the code for yourself before you ever break ground.
+It’s also important that you read up on the code for the Michigan insulation requirements before you ever break ground.
 The code changes every few years, so make sure you are familiar with the latest versions.